 Key Activities: Requirements Gathering, Brainstorming Activities, Whiteboarding, Wireframing, UI Creation

 TL;DR: As a part of a UI design contract, I worked closely with the co-founder/lead engineer on Speakalytics in order to brainstorm and re-create UI to improve the overall user experience.
 I focused on developing a calling interface page and a business monitoring page.

 Speakalytics is a platform that uses Natural Language Processing (NLP) to analyze the audio content of sales calls to improve the effectiveness of sales teams.
-Applying artificial intelligence to train salespeople can cut down the time and resources to get the team to the same level.
 I worked with the co-founder and lead engineer to complete this project.

-As a part of a freelance contract, I was tasked with designing the second iteration of the main call interface that users would interact with.
-The stakeholder requested a design that would more clearly suggest action for their users and help them to understand where they could improve in the future.
+As a part of a freelance contract, I was tasked with redesigning main call interface that users would interact with.
+The stakeholder requested a design that would clearly suggest action for their users and help them to understand where they could improve in the future.
 The goal of the design was to create an interface that clearly communicated feedback about each call (i.e. what went good or bad), highlighting key business opportunities.